ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 #### Further discussion

-There are more possibilities that could make the attack unviable or even easier.
+There are more possibilities that could make the attack unfeasible or even easier.
 For instance, if the position of the buttons is always the same, we don't really need to * see * the PIN pad, it is enough to see the taps, and then derive the button that was pressed.